Skip to Content

 How to make vegan pumpkin cookies

-Step 2: In a separate large bowl, cream together the sugar, brown sugar, pumpkin puree, vegan butter, and coconut oil.
-You will measure the vegan butter and coconut oil and melt until smooth before this step.
+Step 2: In a separate large bowl, cream together the sugar, brown sugar, pumpkin puree, melted vegan butter, and melted coconut oil.

 Step 3: Add your dry ingredients to the wet ingredients, and beat to combine.